 Ready to try charity knitting?
-Here are 7 projects you can try
+Here are 7 things you can knit for charity right now

-I am often asked by new knitters (or experienced knitters that have only just recently discovered charity knitting) what they can knit for charity.
+New knitters (or experienced knitters that have only just recently discovered charity knitting) often ask what they can knit for charity.

 The short answer is, almost anything!
-I’ve been writing about charity knitting for almost 8 years.
+I’ve been writing about charity knitting since 2011.
 And I’m constantly amazed at the ingenious ways people use yarn to improve the lives of others.

-Below is a collection of 7 items that you’ll be most likely to find homes for.
+Below is a collection of 7 ways you can donate knitted items that will likely be accepted with open arms.
 You’ll also find links to a free pattern collection, as well as a charity that can use what you’ve made.

-If you’re looking for a jumping-off point for charity knitting, keep reading!
+If you’re looking for a jumping-off point for things to knit for charity, keep reading!

-Free pattern collection: How to Send Warmth Worldwide with Knitted Squares
+Free pattern collections: How to Send Warmth Worldwide with Knitted Squares

 Suggested charity: Warm up America